-Accommodation by the National Board of Medical Examiners for Steps I, II and III of the United States Medical Licensing Examination is an independent and additional process and must be pursued by the individual student when applying for the examinations.
+Accommodation by the National Board of Medical Examiners for Step1, Step 2 Clinical Knowledge, Step 2 Clinical Skills, and Step 3of the United States Medical Licensing Examination is an independent and additional process and must be pursued by the individual student when applying for the examinations.
 All files and documentation regarding learning disabilities and accommodation will be kept confidential and in the Office of Student Affairs.